kirkkwang/skullrax/README.md

 # Skullrax

 An easy programmatic way to create Valkyrie works in Hyrax 5 based applications for use in development.
 Skullrax provides a simple, Rails console approach to work creation with automatic field population.

 ## Features

 - **Simple Resource Creation**: Create works and collections with minimal configuration
+- **Two Creation Modes**: Use `generate` for development (auto-fills fields) or `create` for non-Development (explicit values only)
-- **Intelligent Defaults**: Automatically fills required fields with placeholder data
+- **Intelligent Defaults**: Automatically fills required fields with placeholder data in generate mode
 - **Auto-fill Mode**: Optionally populate all settable properties, not just required ones
 - **Flexible Property Control**: Exclude specific properties from being set
 - **Controlled Vocabulary Support**: Intelligently handles Questioning Authority vocabularies